-- Profiles begin at a low value, rise to a peak in the middle period of life, and then decline to the low value. - Life cycle productivity profiles are symmetric. - Agents can sell productivity units available in a particular period in the labor market at the competitive wage per effective efficiency unit.
+- Profiles begin at a low value, rise to a peak in the middle period of life, and then decline to the low value. - Once assigned, profiles do not change. - Life cycle productivity profiles are symmetric. - Agents can sell productivity units available in a particular period in the labor market at the competitive wage per effective efficiency unit.